-- In addition to the documentation provided by the centre, requests for core administrative staff will be considered in light of: - a) Facility Maintenance b) Bookkeeping and Financial Management c) Volunteer Co-ordination
+- 5. In addition to the documentation provided by the centre, requests for core administrative staff will be considered in light of: - a) Facility Maintenance b) Bookkeeping and Financial Management

 A review with respect to the staffing levels required to maintain the facility at a standard equivalent to similar facilities owned and operated by the City.